-The FBI's Uniform Crime Report data showed that there were nine car thefts in West Bountiful in 2011, compared with four in 2006.
+The FBI's Uniform Crime Report data showed that there were nine car thefts in West Bountiful in 2011, compared to four in 2006.

 None of the cities in Salt Lake Valley reported an increase in motor vehicle thefts.
-In actual numbers, Salt Lake City reported the largest decline, reporting 554 fewer thefts in 2011 than in 2006.
-In percentage, South Salt Lake saw the largest drop, 37 percent.
+In terms of actual numbers, Salt Lake City reported the largest decline, reporting 554 fewer thefts in 2011 than in 2006.
+In terms of percentage, South Salt Lake saw the largest drop, at 37 percent.

 The data were compiled by UtahsRight.com for a weekly series in The Salt Lake Tribune's Close-Up section highlighting information gleaned from public databases.
 The purpose is not to provide analysis of the data, but to provide raw numbers so the public can analyze the data themselves for their own purposes.